onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

-This page demonstrates a number of solidity patterns which should generally be followed when writing smart contracts.
+This page demonstrates a number of patterns which should generally be followed when writing smart contracts.

 ## Protocol specific recommendations